The Dirty Dozen: The Worst Things You Can Put On a Resume In 2022 was originally published on uConnect External Content.

 The place for these is on a cover letter IF they have significance to the job.
 Instead, use your volunteer experience if there is space.
 This shows how you give back to your community, something in which many companies take great pride.

-Unless your GPA is above a 3.0 or above or within the past two years, do not list it.
+Unless your GPA is 3.5 out of 4 or above or within the past two years, do not list it.
 The same applies to the year you completed the degree.
 It is only relevant if it is recent and should go to the top of the resume if that’s the case.
-Past two years, move it to the bottom.
-Note: current students and recent college-grads, you DO needs this info!
+Past two years, move to the bottom.

 12. Your picture